Henri0088/File-Compression/Documentation/Implementation.md

 ### Possible improvements

 The hashfunction used by the CHashMap class is generating too many collisions and should be improved.

+Since the "strings" in the huffman decompression String -> Integer mapping are actually binary strings a normal array of size 256 could be used to help performance, this will most likely be implemented before the final deadline.

 A caveat regarding decompressing with the Huffman class is discussed [here](https://github.com/Henri0088/File-Compression/blob/main/Documentation/Output.md)